isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 discriminate between several servers present on the same link; this value is an IPv4 address of the server.
 The server chooses the IPv4 address of the interface on which the message from the client (or relay) has been received.
-A single server instance will use multiple server identifiers if it is receiving queries on multiple interfaces.
+A single server instance uses multiple server identifiers if it is receiving queries on multiple interfaces.

-It is possible to override the default server identifier values by specifying the "dhcp-server-identifier" option.
-This option configuration is only supported at the subnet, shared network, client class and global levels.
-It must not be specified at the host reservation level.
+It is possible to override the default server identifier values by specifying the `"dhcp-server-identifier"` option.
+This option configuration is only supported at the subnet, shared network, client class, and global levels.
+It must not be specified at the host-reservation level.
-When configuring the "dhcp-server-identifier" option at client class level, the class must not set the ``only-if-required`` flag, because this class would not be evaluated before the server determines if the received DHCP message should be accepted for processing.
+When configuring the `"dhcp-server-identifier"` option at client-class level, the class must not set the ``only-if-required`` flag, because this class would not be evaluated before the server determines if the received DHCP message should be accepted for processing.
 Such classes are evaluated after subnet selection.